glm-tools/pyglmnet/paper/paper.md

 # Example Usage

-Here we apply pyglmnet to a real-world example.
-The Community and Crime dataset, one of 400+ datasets curated by the UC Irvine Machine Learning Repository [@Dua:2019] provides a highly curated set of 128 demographic attributes of US counties that may be used to predict incidence of violent crime.
-The target variable (violent crime per capita) is normalized to lie in $[0, 1]$.
-Below, we demonstrate the usage of a binomial-distributed GLM with elastic net regularization.
+Here, we apply pyglmnet to predict incidence of violent crime from the Community and Crime dataset.
+It is one of 400+ datasets curated by the UC Irvine Machine Learning Repository [@Dua:2019] provides a highly curated set of 128 demographic attributes of US counties.
+The target variable (violent crime per capita) is normalized to the range of $[0, 1]$.
+Below, we demonstrate the usage of a pyglmnet's binomial-distributed GLM with elastic net regularization.

 ```py
 from sklearn.model_selection import train_test_split